tecnosouza/tecnosouza/README.md

-# Henrique Claudino de Souza - [Developer mobile & FullStack Developer] 👋
+# Henrique Claudino de Souza - [FullStack Developer] 👋

 I'm a software developer who loves new challenges.
 My goal is to leverage my learnings in the area and be able to contribute to the technology community.